Ap4cheSK/EFT--The-Unheard-Edition-Discord-Theme/README.md

 - **DON'T USE LIGHT-MODE IN DISCORD!
 WILL RESULT IN BREAKING THE THEME FOR YOU.
 IF YOU WANT TO USE THIS THEME, USE DARK-MODE**

 #### Type B - Online Theme
-==If your Discord modification supports Online themes by inserting source file URL==
+**If your Discord modification supports Online themes by inserting source file URL**
 - Copy this source file URL: `[Source file](https://raw.githubusercontent.com/Ap4cheSK/EFT--The-Unheard-Edition-Discord-Theme/main/Tarkov.Unheard.theme.css)`
 - Insert the source file URL to Online Theme URL input
 - **DON'T USE LIGHT-MODE IN DISCORD!
 WILL RESULT IN BREAKING THE THEME FOR YOU.
 IF YOU WANT TO USE THIS THEME, USE DARK-MODE**